Eetion/Eirene.jl/README.md

 julia> Pkg.update()
 ```

 to ensure that you are using the latest versions of the supporting packages.  *SECOND*, close the Julia shell.
-Some updates only take effect in new windows.
+Some updates will only take effect in new windows.

 Now let's plot the 1d persistence diagram for 50 points sampled from the uniform distribution on R<sup>20</sup>.
 The first line below generates 20x50 iid matrix and stores it in a variable `x`.
 The second asks Eirene to analyze `x` and store the results in a variable `C`.
 The third plots the diagram.
 Most of what you can do with Eirene is done with minor modifications to these commands.